OneArm logotype

 Overview

-With financial pressures mounting, leadership decided to retire physical rewards.
-Our team was tasked with transforming that legacy into something users would still love: a digital achievements ecosystem.
+As financial pressures mounted, leadership decided to retire physical rewards.
+The team was tasked with transforming that legacy into something users would still love: a digital achievements ecosystem.
 The stakes were high — we needed to maintain engagement, create a future-ready experience, and avoid backlash from our most loyal users.

 iFIT’s physical rewards system had become a strong motivator for many users.
 Completing Challenges, Live Events, and Milestones meant earning tangible rewards like medals and magnets — small gestures that sparked big motivation.
 But the program was expensive, hard to scale, and disconnected from the app experience.